Champions League state of play: Who has qualified from group stage and when is draw for knockout rounds?

-Liverpool are into the last-16 of the Champions League - but who will they meet in the knockout rounds?
+Liverpool, Chelsea and Manchester United are all into the last 16 of the Champions League - but who will they meet in the knockout rounds?

-Jurgen Klopp's side sealed top spot in Group B with two games to spare thanks to a 2-0 win over an Atletico Madrid side who were reduced to 10 men in the first half in the last round of fixtures.
+Jurgen Klopp's Liverpool side sealed top spot in Group B with two games to spare thanks to a 2-0 win over an Atletico Madrid side who were reduced to 10 men in the first half in the fourth round of group fixtures.

-The other English sides still have some work to join them, with Manchester City, Chelsea, and Manchester United yet to confirm their passage to the knockouts.
+The Reds were then joined in the knockout phase by Man Utd and Chelsea after their respective victories over Villarreal and Juventus on Matchday 5.

+Manchester City will join those three English teams in the round of 16 with a win against Paris Saint-Germain at the Etihad on Wednesday night.

 So who is already qualified and when will we know who faces who in the first knockout round of this year's Champions League?
 Read on to find out...